open-company/open-company-web/docs/TECHNICAL_DESIGN.md

 An action creator is called by a user interaction or an API request finishing.

 These action creators are located in `/src/oc/web/actions/`.
-They are losely organized based the data they will act on.
-So `/src/oc/web/actions/user.cljs` contains actions for a user to sign up, login, and change user profile information.
+They are losely organized based on the data they will act on.
+So `/src/oc/web/actions/user.cljs` contains actions for things like: user sign up, login, and change of user profile information.

 ### Simplified Data Model